Welcome

 stories and technical facts, plus my opinions, and most photos are a

-site has been sent to me personally by a stock car or drag racing fan,
+site had been sent to me personally by a stock car or drag racing fan,

 making it a kind of community collection.
-Naturally, they may
+In the past five years I have

 it's a jumble --- that's the way it has grown, and that's the way I